 - The second shot a few weeks later, to cover for the almost protection

-As of now, there is no full-proof solution to Covid-19 disease and the covid vaccine.
+At the time of writing this article, there is no solution to Covid-19 and the covid vaccine.
 Even though the vaccine makes its way, we’re unsure of the long-term effects of this disease.
 The question here is, “Are the lockdown and restrictions really helpful in avoiding the virus spread?”.
 Definitely, the spread has impacted our physical, mental, and financial health in one way or another.

 The vaccine will surely make its way through this crisis and will help the world community.
 Our responsibility is to stay healthy, follow government guidelines, manage finances well, and utilize the tech-revolution to its fullest.